Church Hill Tunnel: Safer alternative

-In the 1890s, the C&O acquired the Richmond and Alleghany Railroad (R&A) which had been built east from the Blue Ridge Mountains along the towpath of the James River and Kanawha Canal, proving an alternate "water level" route to Richmond following the north bank of the James River and avoiding a more circuitous route which crossed the North Mountain and Afton Mountain via the Blue Ridge Tunnel and reached Richmond via the former Virginia Central Railroad.
+In the 1890s, the C&O acquired the Richmond and Alleghany Railroad (R&A) which had been built east from the Blue Ridge Mountains along the towpath of the James River and Kanawha Canal.
+This provided an alternate "water level" route to Richmond following the north bank of the James River and avoided a more circuitous route which crossed the North Mountain and Afton Mountain via the Blue Ridge Tunnel, reaching Richmond via the former Virginia Central Railroad.
 However, the R&A terminated at Richmond's Byrd Street Station in the downtown area (7th and Canal Streets), and did not have a track connection to the C&O which ended at Shockoe Bottom at Broad Street, some distance away.
 The Virginia State Capitol and its grounds were directly between the two terminals, so creativity for a less direct connection was needed.

 To utilize the new "water level" line to ship coal to Newport News, and to avoid the troublesome tunnel as an added benefit, the C&O constructed a 3 mi double-track elevated viaduct along the riverfront extending between the area of Hollywood Cemetery east past downtown Richmond, the Shockoe Valley, and Church Hill to join the Peninsula Subdivision at what became Fulton Yard east of the tunnel.
 With a connection just south of the new Main Street Station, it was now possible for traffic to come off the old Virginia Central and enter the Peninsula Subdivision without using the Church Hill Tunnel.

 Portions of the viaduct became known as the Rivanna Subdivision Trestle (west of Rivanna Junction) and Peninsula Subdivision Trestle (from the former Brown Street Yard through Main Street Station and Rivanna Junction east to Fulton Yard).
 The viaduct is believed to be the longest in the United States and is still in use by CSX Transportation, the successor entity to the C&O, which also owns the abandoned tunnel.
 The viaduct is also the highest level of Richmond's famed Triple Crossing, with railroads at three levels, believed to be only one of two such places in the world, near where it crosses Richmond's flood wall.